cnabio/duffle/docs/proposal/202-drivers.md

 - When Duffle loads, it will look for an internal driver named `foo`.
   - If Duffle finds an internal driver named `foo` (which it won't), it will execute the internal version
-  - If Duffle does not find an internal driver named `foo`, it will create a stub command executor for `duffle-foo`.
+  - If Duffle does not find an internal driver named `foo`, it will create a stub command executor for `cnab-foo`.
-- When Duffle determines what image type the `bundle.json`, it will run `duffle-foo --handles`.
+- When Duffle determines what image type the `bundle.json`, it will run `cnab-foo --handles`.
   - If the declared image type is not in the returned list, Duffle will return an error and quit.
-- When the operation is ready, Duffle will run `duffle-foo` and pipe the JSON data into `duffle-foo`'s standard input.
+- When the operation is ready, Duffle will run `cnab-foo` and pipe the JSON data into `cnab-foo`'s standard input.
-  - if `duffle-foo` returns with an exit code > 1, Duffle will generate an error and exit
+  - if `cnab-foo` returns with an exit code > 1, Duffle will generate an error and exit
-  - if `duffle-foo` returns an exit code 0, Duffle will mark this as a successful operation
+  - if `cnab-foo` returns an exit code 0, Duffle will mark this as a successful operation

 ### Parameters and Credentials for Custom Drivers